carpentries-incubator/reproducible-publications-quarto/_episodes/05-setup-versioning.md

 ## Using R projects and Version Control in RStudio

-It's a two step process to work on a project in RStudio with version control.
-First step is to make sure your work is set up as an R Project.
-Secondly, and optionally, when you set up your project you can have the option to add versioning (or continue from an existing version-controlled project).
+Using version control is a powerful feature to make your research more reproducible and better organized.
+In order to use versioning while working in RStudio the first step is to make sure your work is set up as an R Project, because you may not use the versioning features in RStudio without one.
+There are three options for doing this depending on your given scenario.

-## Starting an R Project
+## Three Methods of Setting up Versioning with an R Project

 There are several options for working with R projects in RStudio.
 If you aren't already working in an R Project, you can create a new one.
 There are three options here:
-1. **New Directory** - start a brand new R project.
+1. **New Directory** - start a brand new R project (with the option of version control).
-2. **Existing Directory** - add exisiting work to a R project.
+2. **Existing Directory** - add existing work to a R project (with the option of setting up version control).
 3. **Version Control** Continue an existing R project that already uses version control (i.e. download from GitHub).

 ![new r project options](../fig/05-new-project.PNG)